Patricia Gill, MS, LMFT, Executive Director

 Angela Abbey, BA, Director of Development

 In addition to prior non-profit experience, Angela brings strong marketing and community outreach skills honed over twelve years working at the home offices of several well-known specialty retailers, including Gap, Inc., Bare Escentuals and Gymboree.
 Angela is a graduate of the University of Arizona with a BA in Russian and Business Administration.
 “I feel privileged to have been given the opportunity to help Schurig Center continue to strengthen and grow its programs and to work along side such a talented, dedicated team of people.”

 Midge Casler, MA, Art Program Director

 Midge holds a Bachelor of Fine Arts degree from California College of Arts and Crafts and a Masters degree in Psychology/Art Therapy from Sonoma State University.
-Midge facilitated art groups with elders in Sonoma County for seven years and has worked with brain injury survivors for nine years.
+Midge facilitated art groups with elders in Sonoma County for seven years and has worked with brain injury survivors for 16 years.
 As Art Program Director at Schurig Center, Midge facilitates studio art and creative arts therapy groups.
 She also coordinates several art shows each year, taking Schurig Center client art out into the community.
 Midge is dedicated to improving and enhancing the physical, mental and emotional well being of others through the therapeutic use of the creative art process.
 “I am humbled by the survivors, their stories, their bravery, and honored to bear witness to their recovery.”